-The implementation of the various Movement Control Orders ("MCO") announced by the Government during the financial year under review caused major disruption to business operations of the various companies under BAssets.
-The management teams had to strategise rapidly and put in effect new work procedures so as to switch to a 'work from home' model.
-Leveraging on digitalisation and online platforms such as Zoom, and video conferencing ensured business continuity and minimal disruptions to staff workflow and communications.
+The implementation of the various Movement Control Orders ("MCO") announced by the Government during the financial year under review caused major disruption to the business operations of the various companies under BAssets.
+The management teams had to strategise rapidly and put in effect new work procedures to switch to a 'work from home' model.
+Leveraging digitalisation and online platforms such as Zoom, and video conferencing enabled minimal disruptions in communications and ensured work efficiency and effectiveness during the 'work from home' arrangements.

-Moving forward, BAssets will endeavour to continue digitalising its existing manual system platforms to streamline work processes and improve workflow.
+Moving forward, BAssets will endeavour to continue digitalising its existing manual system platforms to streamline work processes and improve workflow in order to minimize staff workload, reduce paperwork and complete jobs in a timely and efficient manner.